Henry Cejudo Cements His Greatness with 32-Second Win over TJ Dillashaw

 Henry Cejudo really brought out a stuffed snake for his staredown with TJ... 👀 #UFCBrooklyn https://t.co/8X425JonAl

-This win Saturday doesn't erase any of that.
+Saturday's win doesn't erase any of that.
 It doesn't exonerate so much as it reveals.
 Whenever Cejudo previously stepped into the MMA spotlight, it was with toilet paper or an asterisk stuck to his foot.
+It turns out that while Cejudo was whipping snakes around he was also getting better, spinning his potential into something more kinetic.
 In swarming Dillashaw and putting him away so quickly—it was only the second knockout loss of Dillashaw's 20-fight career—Cejudo gave himself his first moment of unadulerated MMA glory.
+Dillashaw's chin my have been weaker because of his huge weight cut, but it was notable nonetheless.

 Suddenly, all the previous successes and shortcomings exist in a new context.

 Be happy, Henry.
 You're not eccentric anymore.
 Now you get to be colorful!

-Cejudo after the fight said he wants a rematch with Dillashaw up at 135 pounds.
+Cejudo, after the fight, said he wants a rematch with Dillashaw up at 135 pounds.
 Would anyone say no to that?
 For that matter, who would say no to another title bout in this uncertain flyweight division?
 A rematch with Benavidez is instant appointment television.

 The great thing about being great is that you can do things your way.
 That's what Cejudo was doing all along.
 It just took a win like this to bring everyone else up to speed.